 Exercise caution when buying high powered scooters as you could be stopped, ticketed and fined by NZ Police for using a scooter in excess of the road transport limit of 300W.
 Simply not having a license doesn’t exclude you from receiving a road traffic infringement.

 Well we are firm believers that Inokim produces some of the best electric scooters in New Zealand due to their power, range, stability, durability and overall build quality.
 Not only do they look stylish, they perform brilliantly and offer riders a true scooting experience.

 One of the most forgotten questions is what to do when you damage your scooter and need to repair it.
 Ultimately you will probably drop or crash your scooter at some point in the first 12 months of buying one.

 While most scooters will survive a minor crash, high speed ones could ruin your scooter.
 There are plenty of scooter shops springing up all over the country and most bike shops are starting to sell scooters as official distributors.

-Alternatively contact the official store and see what their repairs process is.
+Alternatively contact the official store and ask for their repairs process.

-Now you know the best electric scooter nz, checkout our other buyer guides.
+Now you know the best electric scooter nz, read our other buyer guides.